spmadden/SME-Wiki-Content/laws/spms-laws-of-sw.md

 ## The 1st Axiom: Nearly all problems in Engineering are People Problems, not Science Problems.

 > Science is easy.
 People are hard.
 Engineering is done to improve the lives of people - your customers.

 ### Axiom 1.1: People are Fickle

 > fickle /fĭk′əl/ (adj): Not fixed or firm; liable to change; unstable; of a changeable mind; not firm in opinion or purpose; inconstant; capricious.
 > See also: unstable, inconstant, ambiguous, erratic, ambivalent, impulsive, impermanent
+> {.is-info}

 ### Axiom 1.2: Schedule, Budget, Staffing, and Prioritization are the hardest problems you'll never solve.
 > The best design in the world will always be overridden by the "Magic 4":